almachelouche/middleman/content/email/PH/welcome_first/003/New_Focus.md

 [[module]]
 path='email_modules/preheader'
-color='''nothing'''

 	preheader = '''There’s nothing quite like a new car.
 So we want to say ‘thank you!’ for choosing a Ford.'''

 [[module]] #Header Logo
 path='email_modules/header/logo'